- COMPOST SITE ON BLOSTEIN BLVD. OPENS APRIL 16TH

 - Walking Trails

-THE CHEMUNG COUNTY COMPOST FACILITY - LOCATED ON BLOSTEIN BLVD.
-IN HORSEHEADS (SEE MAP) - WILL BE OPEN TO THE PUBLIC ON TUESDAY, MAY 9, 2017.
-THIS SITE IS AVAILABLE FREE OF CHARGE FOR RESIDENTS OF CHEMUNG COUNTY FOR THE DISPOSAL OF YARD WASTE.
+THE BLOSTEIN BLVD.
+COMPOST SITE OPENS FOR THE SEASON ON TUESDAY APRIL 16TH.
+THIS IS AVAILABLE FREE OF CHARGE FOR RESIDENTS OF CHEMUNG COUNTY FOR THE DISPOSAL OF YARD WASTE.

 The facility will be open every year from April through November (weather permitting)